delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Really think about who you are applying to.
 If you're applying in the tech industry chances are that they reading your CV on a computer, so hyperlinks in CVs are really cool.
 If not, maybe don't include them as they don't look good when printed out.

+Always send your CV as a PDF unless they absolutely specify it has to be sent in a format they require.

 ## Use a template

 I cannot stress this enough.
 There are hundreds, if not thousands of amazing CV templates online.
 Just Google "CV Template" and you'll find one.